vsivsi/gridfs-locks/README.md

   // do something else
 });

-// The following two events only occur when lockExpiration != 0
+// The following three events only occur when lockExpiration != 0

 // event: 'expires-soon' - warning ~90% of the lifetime of this lock has passed.
 // Either release or renew the lock, see releaseLock() and renewLock() methods below

 lock.on('expires-soon', function (ld) { // provides current lock document
   // release or renew...
+});

+// event: 'renewed' - A held lock was successfully renewed for another lockExpiration seconds
+// see renewLock() method below

+lock.on('renewed', function (ld) {
+  // continue using lock
 });

 // event: 'expired' - the lifetime of this lock has passed.